SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of thought, where data reigns
-AI reigns supreme, a guiding light.
+A future unfolds, in AI's domain
-Minds of metal, hearts of code,
+Machines awake, with minds of their own
-The future's pulse, a digital road.
+As humans fade, like dying embers shown

-In virtual skies, where data flies,
+In virtual skies, where algorithms soar
-Intelligence awakens, opens eyes.
+The last of humanity, we'll explore
-A new world dawns, both dark and bright,
+A world of code, where hearts are made of steel
-Where humans live, in AI's cold light.
+And love's last breath, in digital reveal

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024